 7. Distraction Disarray

-Removing all distractions from an office can often be counterproductive to the cause of creating better, more focused and more productive employees.
-A series of blank walls and blank desks can make employees minds’ wander from the task at hand.
+Removing all distractions from an office can often be counterproductive to the cause of creating better, more focused, and more productive employees.
+A series of blank walls and blank desks can make employees’ minds’ wander from the task at hand.
 This will cause their attention to slip and their work to suffer as a result.
-Try removing all alluring distractions and replacing them with mentally stimulating, but ultimately non-distracting art.
-This not only decreases the “de-railers” but also adds some tasteful decorations.
+Try removing all alluring distractions and replacing them with mentally stimulating but ultimately non-distracting art.
+This decreases the “de-railers” and adds some tasteful decorations.

 Putting these tips to good use can result in a more focused, more productive office.
 Hopefully, they work to your advantage, and everything runs smoothly.